cantierecreativo/publiccode-issueopener/README.md

 Two scripts are provided:

-`runner.rb` is an infinite loop that runs the main script and then sleeps for a while
+`bin/runner.rb` is an infinite loop that runs the main script and then sleeps for a while

-`main.rb` is reads the repo list then checks and opens issues
+`bin/main.rb` reads the repo list then checks and opens issues

-Just exec:
+Just exec from the project root:

 ```
-bin/main
+bin/main.rb
 ```

 ## Generating Github Access Token